auth0/docs/articles/api-auth/grant/implicit.md

 ## Rules

 [Rules](/rules) will run for the Implicit grant.
-There are two key differences in the behavior of rules in these flows:

-<%= include('../../_includes/_api-auth-rules') %>

 If you wish to execute special logic unique to the Implicit grant, you can look at the `context.protocol` property in your rule.
 If the value is `oidc-implicit-profile`, then the rule is running during the Implicit grant.

 For details on how to implement this, refer to [How to implement the Implicit Grant: Customize the Tokens](/api-auth/tutorials/implicit-grant#optional-customize-the-tokens).